 CID – Central Institute for the Deaf has developed and published a language assessment and tracking tool trademarked TAGS (Teacher Assessment of Grammatical Structures).
 This presentation focuses on using TAGS and does not include information on similar or related products.

-Financial: The presenter, Ann Holmes, MS, CED, is the coordinator of the CID Emerson Center for Professional Development.
+Financial: At the time this course was produced, Ann Holmes, MS, CED, was the coordinator of the CID Emerson Center for Professional Development.

 Non-financial: No relevant non-financial relationships exist.